Is the Democratic Leadership really good?

 The Democratic Leadership, also known as Participative Leadership, is a management type where the leader makes decisions after consulting with their team.
 The Democratic Leader encourages and facilitates the active participation of team members in the decision-making process.

-1. Definition of Democratic Leader: main characteristics
+1. Definition of Democratic Leadership: Key Characteristics

-The Democratic Leadership has the following characteristics:
+Democratic leadership has the following key characteristics:

 2. Origins of Democratic Leadership